IDinsight/ask-a-question/docs/blog/posts/content-dashboard.md

 - The number of questions with positive feedback
 - The number of questions asked during the past 6 months.

-The dashboard is in its first version and in the future we are planning on adding more information such as [Urgency Detection](../../components/urgency-detection/index.md) related statistics, and content related statistics.
+The dashboard is in its first version and we are planning on adding more information such as [Urgency Detection](../../components/urgency-detection/index.md) related statistics, and content related statistics.
 ![Urgency Detection Swagger](../images/dashboard-screenshot.png){: .blog-img }

 ## Doc references